-The reason that particular trip had so many lessons included in the book was because I had gone looking for them.
+The reason that particular trip had so many lessons included in the book was that I had gone looking for them.
 I wasn’t “lucky to have stumbled into” those situations; I had consciously created them.
-However, once I returned to work – a place where my role wasn’t as an “accidental teacher”, but rather as a formal one– I had inexplicably stopped doing so.
+However, once I returned to work – a place where my role wasn’t as an “accidental teacher” but rather as a formal one– I inexplicably stopped doing so.

 Sometimes we become so convinced that we do something “all the time” that we actually stop doing it.